Skip navigation

 In 2022, the FDA proposed a rule to prohibit menthol flavor in cigarettes and a rule to prohibit all flavors in cigars.5,6

 The two proposed rules only apply to cigarettes and cigars.
 These rules would not limit menthol or other flavors in e-cigarettes or in newer heated tobacco products.
+This federal rulemaking is behind schedule and still in progress.7

 Recent progress:

 In mid-October 2023, FDA sent both rules to the White House Office of Management and Budget for final review and finalization.
-Tobacco companies are expected to sue when the final rules are issued.
+Tobacco companies are expected to sue when the final rules are issued:

 Sampling of Media Coverage (in reverse chronological order):